nmanhcuong10/haconiwa/README.md

 ## ⚠️ Disclaimer

-This project is in early alpha development.
-Features may be incomplete, unstable, or subject to significant changes.
+This project is in early alpha development and **demonstration phase**.
+Current CLI commands are primarily placeholders showing the intended interface design.
+Most functionality is under active development and not yet implemented.

+**What works now:**
+- CLI installation and command structure
+- Help system and documentation
+- Basic command routing

+**What's coming:**
+- Full implementation of all advertised features
+- AI agent coordination functionality
+- Integration with development tools
+- Real task and session management

 Use in production environments is not recommended at this time.
+This is a development preview showcasing the intended user experience.

 ---